Billabong Pipeline Masters

 The Association of Surfing Professionals (ASP) is the governing body of professional surfing.
 Crowning surfing's undisputed world champions since 1976, the ASP sanctions the following tours: the Foster's ASP World Tour, the ASP Women's World Tour, the World Qualifying Series (WQS) and the World Longboarding, Junior and Masters Championships.
 The ASP is dedicated to showcasing the world's best surfing talent in a variety of progressive formats and has revolutionized the way the world watches surfing via their webcasts.
 The organization is divided into seven different regions: Africa, Asia, Australasia, Europe, Hawaii, North America, and South America.

-Melissa Buckley, ASP International
+ASP International Media Manager

 WCT Contests - Surfersvillage